StevenLeclerc/gin-TNPPT/README.md

-### TuNePeuxPasTest (tnppt) v1.1.0
+### TuNePeuxPasTest (tnppt) v1.1.1

-... is a gin-middleware for a light and efficient HMAC auth
+... is a gin-middleware for a light and efficient HMAC and API_KEY auth

 -----